Skip to content

 portainer_feature

 Portainer is a compact container management application that offers a GUI for streamlining container operations.
-It supports numerous Docker environments, Kubernetes, Nomad and all of the major orchestration platforms (Docker hosts and Swarm clusters).
+Moreover, it supports numerous Docker environments, Kubernetes, Nomad and all of the major orchestration platforms (Docker hosts and Swarm clusters).
 The Portainer Server and the Portainer Agent are the two components of Portainer.
 This tutorial will take you through the steps of installing docker portainer on a Linux machine especially Ubuntu and also show you how to add multiple environments to portainer.
 Please check through these links for Other useful articles: Diagnostic Data in Windows 10 and Windows 11 and How to upgrade from Ubuntu 20.04 LTS to 22.04 LTS and Authentication: How to use a Fido Certified U2F Key and How to Add a Device to your Microsoft account and How to Add a Device to your Microsoft account.

-The benefit of using Portainer
+The benefit of using Docker Portainer

-The management of containers is made more efficient by Portainer: Without using the command line, engineers can deploy individual containers, monitor their status, restart them as needed, and perform debugging with Portainer.
+Without using the command line, engineers can deploy individual containers, monitor their status, restart them as needed, and perform debugging with Portainer.
 To help engineers improve app performance, Portainer also offers deep visibility into what is running, where it is running, and how it is running.
 Additionally, because Portainer connects to all your hosts and platforms, you can view all your containers’ information on a single webpage, negating the need to connect to each one individually to check on their status.
 This allows engineers to concentrate on what’s crucial while saving a ton of time.

-Follow best practices for IT governance: Technology executives must be skilled at managing software in a repeatable, scalable, and secure manner.
-This may happen with the help of Portainer’s organized framework, which also makes it possible for teams to cooperate.
+Technology executives need to possess skills for managing software in a repeatable, scalable, and secure manner.
+Installing Docker Portainer supports organized framework, which also makes it possible for teams to cooperate.
 By doing this, you lower the risk to your company and make it easier for you to install and operate your apps in a compliant manner.
-Native container platform management has difficulty with identity and access management, which Portainer fixes.
-It enables you to grant particular roles with pre-determined capability restrictions to individuals and teams, and you can even layer roles to create fine-grained access privileges.
+Additionally, Native container platform management has difficulty with identity and access management, which Portainer fixes.
+It enables you to grant particular roles with pre-determined capability restrictions to individuals and teams.
+What’s more, you can even layer roles to create fine-grained access privileges.

-Kindly ensure the following prerequisite are met.
+Kindly ensure the following prerequisite are met before you install Docker Portainer

 1. Docker installed on your Linux machine